Who should attend

 This course is part of the following Certifications:

 Students should have basic networking knowledge and an understanding of the Open Systems Interconnection (OSI) reference model and the TCP/IP protocol suite.
-Students should also attend the ! courses prior to attending this class.) and
+Students should also attend the Introduction to the Junos Operating System (IJOS)) and ! courses prior to attending this class.

 After successfully completing this course, you should be able to: